 Keep in mind that you will need to find a basket that is in proportion to your island or whatever you are hanging it over.
 I usually will measure the island and make the light to take up about 2/3 of that space.
 This is just approximate.

 Next, I purchased a bunch of artificial plant stems from Hobby Lobby.
-I used some trailing fern type plants, ivy and queen Anne’s lace.
+I used some trailing fern-type plants, ivy, and Queen Anne’s lace.
 But you can use whatever you want to make it your own.

 Assembling the planter chandelier